How to change aperture on dslr camera

 4. Review your images and adjust the aperture setting as needed to achieve the desired effect.

-See also Best dslr camera for rs 40000
+See also Best telescope to use with dslr camera

 Aperture Priority mode is a powerful tool for controlling the creative aspects of your photography.
 Experiment with different aperture settings to see how they affect your images and unleash your creativity!